 Some of the other 20+ enhancements and fixes included in this release:

 - Performance improvements were made in the 1.30 point releases.
 In testing, FusionAuth handled over 2,000 registrations per second on properly sized hardware.
 These improvements are included in this release.

 - A subtle bug in the SAML implementation, relating to the casing of URL encoded characters in a query string, was squashed.

 - Often you’ll want to send users directly to an Identity Provider, skipping the FusionAuth login screen.
 With this release, you can now do that, using the

 idp_hintparameter, for the Twitter and Apple Identity Providers.
-They join the other Identity Providers, as link:/docs/v1/tech/identity-providers/#hints[documented here], in supporting this parameter.
+They join the other Identity Providers, as link:/docs/lifecycle/authenticate-users/identity-providers/#hints[documented here], in supporting this parameter.